What is offshore drilling?

-Offshore drilling is the process of extracting petroleum and natural gas from the seabed using a fixed or mobile platform located off the coast, in open ocean and deepwater regions.
+Offshore drilling is the process of extracting petroleum and natural gas from the seabed using a fixed or mobile platform located off the coast in the open ocean and deepwater regions.

-The mechanical process of drilling oil from the continental was first experimented in Grand Lake St. Marys, in Ohio, United States, in 1891.
+The mechanical process of drilling oil from the continental was first experimented on in Grand Lake St. Marys, Ohio, United States, in 1891.

 The Summerland Field debuted the world's first offshore oil well, drilled from piers extending from land out into the local channel.

 As new production facilities spread to Canada, Louisiana, Texas, Venezuela, and Mexico, oil companies were forced to move to deeper waters.

 Initially, they built fixed platform rigs for water depths of 100 feet (30.4 meters).

 Soon after, they were already operating in jack-up rigs or floating production platforms, offshore drillships, and drilling semi-submersibles.

 Today, offshore drilling activity is a multi-billion-dollar industry capable of operating in water depths up to 9,800 feet (2,987 meters).